Turkish War of Independence: Historiography

 According to Mesut Uyar, the Turkish War of Independence was also a civil war which took place in Southern Marmara, Western and Eastern Black Sea, and Central Anatolia regions.
 He states that its aspect as a civil war is pushed into the background in official and academic books as 'revolts'.
 The losers of civil war who neither supported sultan nor Ankara Government, which they considered a continuation of CUP, did not consider themselves rebels.
 He further emphasizes that casualties and financial losses that occurred in the civil war is at least as catastrophic as the war that was fought against the enemies in other fronts.
 Thus, he concludes that the war was similar to the Russian Revolution.

 Preference of the term "Kurtuluş Savaşı" (lit.
 Liberation War) has been criticized by Corry Guttstadt as it causes Turkey to be portrayed as "a victim of imperialist forces".
 In this version of events, minority groups are depicted as a pawn used by these forces.
 Turkish Islamists, right-wing faction and also leftists regard this historical narrative to be legitimate.
 In fact, Ottoman Empire had joined the First World War with expansionist goals.
 The CUP government intended to expand the Empire into Central Asia.
 When they were defeated, however, they depicted themselves as the victims, even though war brought dire consequences for non-Muslim minorities.
 Guttstadt states that Turkish War of Independence, which was conducted against Armenian and Greek minorities, was an Islamist campaign as National Defense Committees were organizations founded with Islamist characteristics.
+On the other hand, the embrace of the Turkish War of Independence by Islamists is not common.
+During the war, Islamists such as Ottoman Shaykh al-Islām Mustafa Sabri accused the Ankara-based Nationalist Movement of being a rebellion against the caliphate and the monarchy.
+After the war, Islamists, disturbed by Mustafa Kemal's secularist reforms in Republican Turkey, put forward various conspiracy theories to try to discredit both the war and Kemal, the commander-in-chief of the Turkish side.

 However, from the Turkish perspective, the term "Kurtuluş Savaşı" is widely defended, as the overwhelming majority of Turks view the event as a liberation from a foreign occupation.
-A speech delivered by Mustafa Kemal on 24 April 1920, to the newly established Ankara government, summed up the Turkish perspective of the situation: "It is known to all that the seat of the Caliphate and Government is under temporary occupation by foreign forces and that our independence is greatly restricted.
+A speech delivered by Mustafa Kemal on 24 April 1920, to the newly established Ankara government, summed up the Turkish perspective of the situation: "It is known to all that the seat of the Caliphate and the Government is under temporary occupation by foreign forces and that our independence is greatly restricted.
 Submitting to these conditions would mean national acceptance of a slavery proposed to us by foreign powers."
 The Treaty of Sèvres further promoted the Turkish narrative of the need to "liberate" the country.
 Should no action be taken, the Turkish state would be reduced to rump state in central Anatolia under heavy foreign influence.

 Armenian historian Richard G. Hovannisian writes that the Italians were "currying favor" with Turkish Nationalist forces by allowing "clandestine sale and shipment of arms" to them.